reflex-frp/reflex/Quickref.md

 -- Flatten Event-of-Event to Event that fires when both wrapper AND new Event fire.
 [ ]   coincidence       ::                     Event (Event a)  ->    Event a

 -- Flatten Behavior-of-Behavior to Behavior.
-Because Behavior is an instance of -- Monad, we use the standard 'join' function from 'Control.Monad'.
+Behavior is an instance of Monad, -- so the 'join' function from 'Control.Monad' suffices.
+The output of 'join' is -- a Behavior whose value is equal to the current value of the current value of -- the input.
 [ ]   join              ::                Behavior (Behavior a) ->    Behavior a